 The courses of the autumn season 2020 follow the safety guidelines of physical distancing and hygiene.
 The schedule remains the same, but the maximum number of participants is 10.
 There are courses both for students and public audience.
-More information on upcoming courses coming soon!
+Registration to the courses starts on September, 1st at 10 am.

 If the corona situation in Finland gets worse, it may have an effect on the Art Room program.
 The Art Room follows the general guidelines of the University of Helsinki and the official instructions of the Government, and a notice will be given immediately, if the course plans need to be changed due to the pandemic.

 050 448 8766 (Vappu Rossi).